CheeGY/cheegy.github.io/_posts/2020-12-26-SchurComplement.md

 $$

 ---
-## Example 2
+### Example 2

 The Schur Complement Lemma can also be used to formulate LMIs into their equivalent forms.
-Here's a theorem in $H_{\infty}$ control synthesis that state two equivalent LMIs that can be converted via the Schur complement Lemma,
+Here is a theorem in $H_{\infty}$ control synthesis that state two equivalent LMIs whose equivalence can be shown via the Schur complement Lemma,

 $\textbf{Theorem 1}:$ Suppose $G(s) = C(sI - A)^{-1}B + D$.
 Then $\Vert{G(s)}_{\infty} \leq \gamma$ if and only if there exists $P \succ 0$ such that either of these inequalities holds: